grandcircusco/cheatsheets/csharp/ef_console.md

 }
 ```

+## If you're doing Code First

+(If you've already created your tables using SSMS, you can skip this part.)

+This next is necessary to create the tables from your code.

-Next, In DOS or BASH shell, switch to directory containing the csproj file.
+In DOS or BASH shell, switch to directory containing the csproj file.
 Then type the following two commands:
 ```
 dotnet ef migrations add CreateSchool dotnet ef database update